The Winnability of Klondike Solitaire and Many Other Patience Games: Proof of Correctness of Key Dominances

+\item If move $m_k=[C_k,T_k]$ removes the last card below $T(m_i)$ and $T(m_{i+1})$, e.g. moves either 10$\clubsuit$ or 10$\spadesuit$ in our example, leaving both J$\heartsuit$ or J$\diamondsuit$ uncovered, then we set $m'_k$ to the same move $[C_k,T_k]$.
+The move $m'_k$ must be legal, by indistinguishability.
+If the move is to foundation or the the move $m_{k+1}$ is building the card above $C_k$ to foundation, then $m'_k$ is \compliant and the sequence has one less \noncompliant move.
+Even if $m'_k$ is \noncompliant, then the sequence has the same number of \noncompliant moves as before (since we deleted $m_i$), but the last is nearer the end of the sequence (since $n-k > n-i$).
+By the invariant the layouts are now identical so the final move sequence is

-\item If move $m_k$ is to (or from) a card underneath either $T(m_i)$ or $T(m_{i+1})$, but is not covered by one of the above cases, then by the invariant the identical card is underneath the other one in the revised sequence.
-So we set $m'_k$ to the equivalent move to (or from) the it to the opposite pile and retain the invariant. \item Any move $m_k$ of a pile of cards starting from $T(m_i)$ or $T(m_{i+1})$ or any card above them can be retained unchanged with $m'_k = m_k$ and the invariant is retained. \item Any move not in one of the above cases does not involve either of the affected piles, so is legal by the invariant and necessarily retains the invariant, so again we set $m'_k=m_k$. \end{itemize}
+\item If move $m_k$ is from (or to) a card on a pile below either $T(m_i)$ or $T(m_{i+1})$, but is not covered by one of the above sub-cases (e.g. of $8\spadesuit$ from the 9$\heartsuit$ to the 9$\diamondsuit$ in our example) then we can make the unchanged move $m_k$ now.
+That is, we move from $C(m_k)$ to $T(m_k)$: by the invariant the identical card that $m_k$ was originally moved from (or to) is below the other one in the revised sequence.
+The invariant is thus retained. \item Any move $m_k$ of a pile of cards starting from $T(m_i)$ or $T(m_{i+1})$ or any card above them can be retained unchanged with $m'_k = m_k$ and the invariant is retained.